-Problem Statement 1: EL language acquisition effects decreased ELA performance and growth measures.
-Root Cause: Lack of comprehensible in put.
-Insufficient instructional strategies for EL growth.
+Problem Statement 1: Special education populations demonstrate decreased ELA performance and growth measures.
+Root Cause: Lack of comprehensive implementation of effective differentiation strategies.

 School Processes & Programs

 School Processes & Programs Summary

 School Processes & Programs Summary

 T-STEM / Genesis - Clint High School started the Genesis Program as an advanced academics program 8 years ago.
 After the first two years this program evolved in to the CHS T-STEM program.
 CHS is a TEA designated T-STEM academy.
 In the 5 years the as a T-STEM academy CHS has made exceptional progress towards becoming a Demonstration school in the next two school years.